 Tribe opposes Wyoming oilfield pollution proposal

 CASPER, Wyo.
-(AP) — An American Indian tribe opposes a company's plan to dump oilfield wastewater upstream of a river in central Wyoming.
+(AP) — An American Indian tribe opposes a company's plan to dump oilfield wastewater upstream of a river in central Wyoming, saying the pollution could hurt business for fishing and rafting guides.

-The creeks flow into the Wind River and Boysen Reservoir.
-Tribal officials tell Wyoming regulators in a recent letter the pollution could harm tribal fishing and rafting guide businesses.
+"Maintaining the environmental quality of these resources for current and future generations is essential," the Northern Arapaho Business Council wrote in a recent letter to state regulators.

-The U.S. Environmental Protection Agency also has concerns.
-The Casper Star-Tribune reports the Wyoming Department of Environmental Quality is reviewing public comments on the plan.
+The Casper Star-Tribune reports the Wyoming Department of Environmental Quality is reviewing public comments on the plan, which also has raised U.S. Environmental Protection Agency concerns.

+The state agency has received some 450 comments on the proposal and will need some time to review them all, department spokesman Keith Guille said.

-Dallas-based Aethon says it would follow all regulations and offer more water protections than those required under previous permits.
+Dallas-based Aethon has said it would follow all regulations and offer more water protections than those required under previous permits.
+The company could treat the water more thoroughly than proposed, tribal officials have said.

 Information from: Casper (Wyo.)
 Star-Tribune, http://www.trib.com